 Where to stay in Jamsil?

-Located between floors 76 and 101 of Lotte Tower, you are guaranteed a city view from every room!
-The Signiel hotel offers Michelin style restaurants along with spas, pools and exceptional service.
+Between floors 76 and 101 of Lotte Tower, they guarantee you a city view from every room!
+The Signiel Hotel offers Michelin style restaurants along with spas, pools and exceptional service.

 Lotte Hotel World

 A great hotel to choose if you want to spend time at Lotte World!
 The hotel houses an indoor golf range and some fantastic restaurants.
 It also offers a free shuttle bus to Itaewon and the surrounding areas.

 Lake Tourist Hotel

 Lake Tourist is only a 13-minute walk to subway line 2.
 Useful to explore the surrounding areas like Hapjeong and Hongdae.